mist64/cbmbus_doc/Commodore Peripheral Bus.md

 			* anyone can pause at any time
 			* great for CPUs that have other things to do as well
 			* IRQs remain on, NMIs and DMA okay
+		* Commodore
+			* timeouts, so it can detect that sender has no data
+			* implicit communication through timing!

 ![alt text](ieee-488.gif  =600x315)